pingcap/docs-cn/dashboard/dashboard-ops-reverse-proxy.md

    > **Warning:**
    >
    > You must keep the `/dashboard/` path in the `proxy_pass` directive to ensure that only the services under this path are reverse proxied.
 Otherwise, security risks will be introduced.
-See [Improve TiDB Dashboard Security](/dashboard/dashboard-ops-security.md).
+See [Secure TiDB Dashboard](/dashboard/dashboard-ops-security.md).

 2. Restart NGINX for the configuration to take effect.